Kia Stonic review

 GT- Line gets 17-inch alloys, privacy glass, LED headlamps, electric folding mirrors and privacy glass, plus navigation, a reversing camera, auto air con and a black cloth and faux leather interior.
 Connect adds two-tone paint, LED rear lights and a smart key ignition, while the GT-Line S brings heated front seats, smart cruise control, blind spot collision warning and front parking sensors.

 Rivals for the Stonic kick off very close to home, because the Hyundai Kona shares a platform and running gear with the Stonic, but comes in a more adventurous shape, with a broader range of engines and the options of an auto box and four-wheel drive - there's also an EV model on offer.

-Elsewhere, the Nissan Juke is the founder of the small crossover class, but is due to be replaced in the next few months, while other rivals for the Stonic include the Renault Captur, Peugeot 2008, Citroen C3 Aircross, SEAT Arona and Ford EcoSport.
+Elsewhere, the Nissan Juke is the founder of the small crossover class, while other rivals for the Stonic include the Renault Captur, Peugeot 2008, Citroen C3 Aircross, SEAT Arona and Ford EcoSport.
 For a leftfield choice, there's the Suzuki Ignis high-riding supermini, or you could go for the Dacia Duster, which offers rugged simplicity and more space for a lower price.